-This illustration shows a typical installation for the Model 1750 Tapmaster.
-The valve blocks are connected in-line on the hot and cold water supplies with 3/8'' compression fittings and the kick plate is mounted on the cabinet toe kick with the control tubing routed in between them.
+This illustration shows a typical installation for the Model 1751 Tapmaster.
+The valve blocks are connected in-line on the hot and cold water supplies with 3/8" O.D. compression fittings.
+The pilot/actuator valve is mounted about knee height on the inside wall of the cabinet opposite the door hinge.
+The kick plate is mounted on the cabinet toe kick.
+The control tubing is routed through the cabinet base to the hot and cold water supplies to make the connections to the valve blocks.

-The Model 1740 and 1742 come with one valve block and are generally used on tepid or single line water supplies.
-The 1752 and 1742 come with two kick plates and are typically used on island cabinets that require control from either side.
+The Model 1751 comes with two valve blocks attached to a pilot/actuator valve and a kick plate.
+This model is generally used on cabinets that require control from the cabinet door and the toe kick.
 Installations will vary according to the design of the cabinet, type of faucet and plumbing hardware.
-In some cases, it may be simpler to connect the valve blocks at some convenient mid-point along the 3/8" supply tubing.
+In some cases it may be simpler to connect the valve blocks at some convenient mid-point along the 3/8" supply tubing.
 In this case it will be necessary to obtain a 3/8" x 3/8" compression connector (available at most hardware stores) to connect the inlet fitting into the water lines.
 Other plumbing arrangements may be encountered where larger than 3/8" O.D. tube sizes are used.
 In these situations reducing adapters (available at most hardware stores) must be obtained to permit installation of the Tapmaster.

-Although the Tapmaster will work with virtually any faucet, faucets that have handles which give a visual reference for flow and temperature are recommended.
+Although the Tapmaster will work with virtually any faucet, faucets with handles that give a visual reference for flow and temperature are recommended.
+Cabinet doors will vary in design and construction.
+Doors with spring loaded hinges are recommended, however mechanical and magnetic latches will work equally well as long as there is some play in the mechanism to accommodate the 1/32" stroke of the pilot/actuator valve.
 Cabinet toe kicks will also vary in design and construction.
 They should allow free access to the kick pedal, particularly the upper angled face to facilitate the latching of the "continuous on" feature.
 Toe kicks of less than 4" in height are not recommended.